znicholls/CMIP-branded-variable-mapper/docs/development.md

 This gives us the added benefit that we can use [pdm-build-locked](https://pdm-build-locked.readthedocs.io/en/stable/) to build locked versions of our package.
-It is for these reasons that we have a pdm pre-commit hook and a `pdm.lock` file in our repository.
+It is for these reasons that we create a `pdm.lock` file before any step related to building the package in the CI.

 ## Read the Docs